fdennehy/wsaa-project/README.md

 - **MySQL** as the database
 - **HTML, Ajax, JavaScript, jQuery, Chart.js, and Bootstrap** on the frontend

+Key functionality includes:
+- CRUD operations on Accounts and Contacts
+- Reading in data from an external source [Random User Generator](https://randomuser.me/)
-Key functionality includes CRUD operations on Accounts and Contacts, and real-time visualization of average contact health scores by account.
+- Real-time visualization of average contact health scores by account.

 The project is hosted and can be accessed on [Python Anywhere](https://fdennehy.pythonanywhere.com/)